 1. An impulse leaves the SA node, the heart’s natural pacemaker, signaling the atria to contract.

 2. It travels down the internodal pathways to the AV node

 3. Then to the Bundle of His

-4. Where it divides into right & left bundle branches
+4. Where it divides into right and left bundle branches

 5. On to Purkinje fibers, causing the ventricles to contract.

-Ventricular arrhythmias can also occur in a healthy heart due to smoking, excessive caffeine, & other factors.
+Ventricular arrhythmias can also occur in a healthy heart due to smoking, excessive caffeine, and other factors.

 Premature Ventricular Contraction (PVC)

-PVCs have a characteristic wide and bizarre QRS (usually greater than 0.12 second) on the ECG.
-There is no associated P wave, and the T wave records in the opposite direction from the QRS.
+PVCs have a characteristic wide and bizarre QRS (usually greater than 0.12 seconds) on the ECG.
+There is no associated P-wave, and the T-wave records in the opposite direction from the QRS.
 Most PVCs are followed by a pause until the next normal impulse originates in the SA node.
 PVCs can be unifocal, arising from the same irritable site in the ventricle, or multifocal, resulting from irritation in multiple cells in the ventricles.